PreschoolKindergartenFirst Grade

 First Day of School Jitters: A Parent's Guide to Preparing Your Child (and Yourself)

 The new backpack is hanging by the door, filled with pristine crayons and a lunchbox with their name on it.
 The first-day outfit is laid out.
-There's a buzz of excitement in the air, but underneath it, there’s often another feeling-a quiet, fluttery nervousness.
-We call them the 'first day jitters,' and they affect everyone, from the most confident child to the most experienced parent.
+There’s a buzz of excitement in the air, but underneath it, there’s often another feeling, a quiet, fluttery nervousness.
+We call them the 'first day jitters,' and they show up for everyone, from the most confident child to the most experienced parent.

 The most valuable thing we can give our children is the confidence to handle whatever comes next.- A wise parent

 This guide is a two-part strategy.
 First, we’ll explore practical, playful ways to prepare your child for this big step.
 Then, just as importantly, we’ll talk about how to prepare yourself.
-Because your calm is contagious, and your confidence will be their anchor.
+Because your calm is contagious, and your confidence becomes their anchor.

 Part 1: Preparing Your Child - Turning Fear into Excitement

 A child's anxiety almost always comes from the fear of the unknown.
-Our job is to make the unknown as familiar and friendly as possible.
+Our job is to make the unknown feel familiar, predictable, and friendly.

 Validate, Validate, Validate: Your Script for Big Feelings

 When a child says, 'I don't want to go!' or 'What if I miss you?', the worst thing we can say is 'Don't worry, you'll be fine!'
-This dismisses their very real feelings.
+That kind of response can make a child feel like their feelings are wrong or ignored.
 Instead, try validating and exploring.

 • Your child says: 'I'm scared!'

-You say: 'It's totally normal to feel scared about something new.
+You say: 'It makes sense to feel scared about something new.
 Your body is telling you this is a big deal.
 What part feels the most scary?'

-This approach teaches them that their feelings are valid and that they have the tools to move through them-a core tenet of a growth mindset.
+This approach teaches them that their feelings are real and worth listening to, and that they have tools to handle the moment.
+That’s a core tenet of a growth mindset.

 Make the Unknown Familiar: A 'No Surprises' Checklist